-The Petroleum Research Program involves collaboration between industry, researchers and environmental regulators to develop best practice, risk based approaches to remediation of soil and groundwater contaminated by hydrocarbons.
+The Petroleum Research Program involves collaboration between industry, researchers and environmental regulators to develop best practice, risk-based approaches to remediation of soil and groundwater contaminated by hydrocarbons.
 The program provides for the development of guidance documents relating to site characterisation, health screening levels for petroleum hydrocarbons, monitored natural attenuation, light non-aqueous phase liquid (LNAPL) remediation, and petroleum vapour intrusion.

-CRC CARE is also leading a project on the assessment, management and remediation of perfluorooctanesulfonate (PFOS) and perfluorooctanoic acid (PFOA).
-These perfluorochemicals have historically been used to improve the ability of fire-fighting foam to smother fire.
-The project will not only develop comprehensive guidance documents for site assessment and remediation in relation to PFOS and PFOA, but CRC Care has developed a proven on-site solution called matCare that removes aqueous film forming foams from contaminated soil and wastewater.
+CRC CARE has also led a project on the assessment, management and remediation of perfluorooctanesulfonate (PFOS) and perfluorooctanoic acid (PFOA).
+These perfluorochemicals have historically been used to improve the ability of firefighting foam to smother fire.
+CRC CARE has not only developed comprehensive guidance documents for site assessment and remediation in relation to PFOS and PFOA, but CRC CARE has developed a proven on-site solution called matCare that removes aqueous film forming foams from contaminated soil and wastewater.